MarcosLaffitte/GranMapache/README.md

 > done: get total order from input (as an option?)

-- ToDo: complement graphs instead of input graphs
+> done:: complement graphs instead of input graphs

 - working: mcs routines